Denzil77777/TDPECV/README.md

  # 🚀✨ Terraform - AWS Cloud Front - Curriculum Vitae

-This small  IaS; Terraform project shows you how to publish your Curriculum Vitae using **Terraform (IaS)** and **AWS CloudFront**.
+This small  IaC; Terraform project shows you how to publish your Curriculum Vitae using **Terraform (IaC)** and **AWS CloudFront**.
-It also demonstrates the steps how to manage your Curriculum Vitae, after converting into HTML  from MS-Office, Google Docs, PDF and deliver it through AWS services.
-The aim is to show case the power of Terraform, in combination with other Software and applications.
+It also demonstrates the steps how to manage your Curriculum Vitae, after converting into HTML  from MS-Office, Google Docs, PDF and deliver it through AWS Services.
+The aim is to showcase the power of Terraform (Ia, in combination with other Software and applications.
-The Power of Terraform means, How to Create and Destroy Infrastructure, using, (in this example ) AWS Cloud Services.
+The Power of Terraform means, how to create and destroy Infrastructure, using, (in this example ) AWS Cloud Services.